Daniel-hub-es/mews_interview_2025/Analyses.md

 | 0         | 1520               | 183.704            | 2.8                    | 4.8                           | 144.872                | MOST          |
 | 65        | 65                 | 126.777            | 3.2                    | 4.4                           | 59.445                 | LEAST         |

+The "unknown" age group terpesent the primary source of business based on the amount of reservations and have the highest efficiency by Revenue per Space Space Unit.
+They pack rooms making square meters productive.

+The low segments are adults between 55 and 65, with a lower ADR.
+Their occupancy is still high but lowe compared to the other group.

 #### Typical guesst that are most and least profitable by `nationality`:

 | Nationality Code | Total Reservations | Average Daily Rate | Average Length of Stay | Average Occupancy per Booking | Revenue per Space Unit | Profitability |
 |------------------|--------------------|--------------------|------------------------|-------------------------------|------------------------|---------------|
 | ID               | 7                  | 211.736            | 2.0                    | 3.1                           | 741.076                | MOST          |
 | AL               | 1                  | 73.227             | 3.0                    | 6.0                           | 36.613                 | LEAST         |

+The ID (Indonesia) segment got a very high ADR even if the lenght of stay is shorter, a small lucrative niche with with a high Revenue per Space Unit.

+The AL (Albania) segment has a massive occupancy, and a long  Average Length of Stay, but it fails to be profitable, with a really low ADR.
+The Revenue per Space Unit is low, high occupancy cannot compensate for a weak Average Daily Rate, filling a room with 6 people at a low price is less efficient than filling it with 3 people at a premium price.

 ---